- How to protect online privacy

-Did you know that you can protect your online privacy by using a powerful browser extension?
+Did you know that you can protect your online privacy and surf anonymously by using a powerful browser extension?
 There are plenty of extensions to choose from, and each has a different functionality.
 What’s suitable for you depends on what you need and how you browse.
 If you use Firefox or Chrome, we suggest the NordVPN browser extension.
 When it comes to other browsers, there are more browser extensions for your privacy you can install.

 When downloading an extension or plugin, make sure it takes your internet privacy protection seriously.
 You can trust most privacy-oriented plugins, but others may want to collect your data to turn a profit.
 Do your research – for any given popular plugin there will most likely be a privacy expert who’s already put it to the test and found out whether it respects your rights.

 Depending on your browser and system, saving your passwords can be a bad idea.
 Having all your passwords saved can be convenient, but if they aren’t secure, then it’s convenient for hackers as well.
 They won’t have to look far to find your login information!

 Password managers help solve two problems.
 First, they’ll work just like your browser’s default password manager, helping you to navigate the net with ease and log in to your favorite websites with just one click.
 Second, they’ll keep all of your passwords encrypted and locked behind a single password so only you can get to them.
 These encrypted passwords will be more secure than they are when stored in your browser.
 Investing in a password manager is key if you want to stay anonymous online.

 There are plenty of excellent privacy-oriented messaging apps that keep all of your conversations secure.
 The three leading apps — WhatsApp, Signal, and Telegram — offer end-to-end encryption.
 They’re nowhere near as popular as Facebook Messenger, so you may have to convince your friends to use them as well.
 Facebook messages are not private by default but you can activate encryption by going into secret conversation mode.